kennersoft/kennercore/README.md

 ### Integrations

-TreoCore has a REST API and can be integrated with any third-party system.
+KennerCore has a REST API and can be integrated with any third-party system.
 You can also use import and export functions or use our modules (import feeds and export feeds) to get even more flexibility.

 ### Documentation